-Medha follows Quality Management System as per ISO 9001:2015 standard and IRIS Business Management System, and certified by DNV-GL Management system.
+Medha follows Quality Management System as per ISO 9001:2015 standard and IRIS Business Management System, and certified by DNV-GL Management system with IRIS conﬁrmed quality performance.
 Our ISO 9001:2015 QMS certification is accredited to NABCB.
-Medha established a reputation for quality products and excellent after sales service.
-Medha has also graduated to CMMI (Capability Maturity Model Integration) Level 3 certification and is currently working towards CMMI Level 5 certification by further improving its processes.
+Medha established a reputation for quality products and excellent after-sales service.
+Medha has also graduated to CMMI (Capability Maturity Model Integration) Level 4 certification and is currently working towards CMMI Level 5 certification by further improving its processes.
 CMMI is a process improvement maturity model for the development of products and services.
 At Medha, we use CMMI to address product development and maintenance activities that cover product life cycle from conception through delivery and maintenance.

 Quality Policy: We are committed to provide reliable products and services meeting customer expectations and applicable statutory and regulatory requirements with excellence in performance and cost effectiveness through a continually improving Business Management System.

-Technical Safety Policy: We are committed to provide our customers fail safe Railway products that exceed customer expectations.
+Technical Safety Policy: We are committed to providing our customers with fair safe Railway products that exceed customer expectations.
 Our products are designed, manufactured, installed and maintained to comply

 - Applicable statutory and regulatory requirements